abenricks/Web4300-Project/README.md

 ADD MORE**

 Single Page App (SPA) using React functions and components.
-Web page designed as a blog for UGA
+Web page designed as a blog for UGA football